 - Mix 1/4 cup ginger bug starter into 1 quart of sweetened and flavored liquid.

-- Pour into a bottle with a tight seal, such as our Grolsch-style flip-top bottle, and ferment for 2-3 days.
+- Pour into a bottle with a tight seal, such as our Grolsch-style flip-top bottle, and ferment for 2-3 days at a warm room temperature (no more than about 85ºF).